Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A First ``Naive'' Approach

-where $\delta t$ is an elementary time step, and the parameters $\alpha, \alpha', \beta, \beta^{\prime}$ characterize the speed of adjustment in the face of imbalances.
+where $\delta t$ is an elementary time step, and the parameters $\alpha, \alphap, \beta, \beta^{\prime}$ characterise the speed of adjustment in the face of imbalances.
 From our general arguments above, we expect that all these parameters are non-negative, i.e. that firm policies and market forces tend to dampen imbalances.
-Whether these will be sufficient to stabilize the whole economy around the classical equilibrium described in the previous section is the whole point of the present research.
+Whether these will be sufficient to stabilise the whole economy around the classical equilibrium described in the previous section is the whole point of the present research.

-Note that we could have chosen these parameters to depend on the firm $i$, some firms choosing to be more aggressive than others in their adjustment policy.
-In the present work we will stick to firm independent values for $\alpha, \alpha', \beta, \beta^{\prime}$.
-Finally, the simple rules Eqs. (\ref{eq:price_rule_toy}, \ref{eq:prod_rule_toy}) are very similar in spirit to rules used in several well studied Agent Based Models -- see \cite{DelliGatti2008, gualdi2015tipping}.
+These parameters could depend on the firm $i$, with some firms choosing to be more aggressive than others in their adjustment policy.
+Throughout the present work we will stick to time-independent and firm-independent values for $\alpha, \alpha', \beta, \beta^{\prime}$.\footnote{Note that one could imagine a version of the model where firms attempt to {\it learn} optimal values of these adjustment parameters, adding an extra level of complexity in the dynamical rules.} The simple rules of Eqs. (\ref{eq:price_rule_toy}, \ref{eq:prod_rule_toy}) are very similar in spirit to those used in several well studied Agent Based Models -- see \cite{DelliGatti2008, gualdi2015tipping}.
+Note that $\alphap > 0$ reflects our hypothesis that competition is at play in the economy, pushing prices down when profits are positive.

+Although null profits and market clearing obviously imply from Eqs. (\ref{eq:price_rule_toy}, \ref{eq:prod_rule_toy}) that prices and productions are time invariant, the converse is more subtle.
+Assume indeed that there exists quantities $p_i^\star$, $y_i^\star$, $\mathscr{E}_i^\star$ and $\pi_i^\star$ towards which prices, productions, and imbalances converge under the dynamics (\ref{eq:price_rule_toy}, \ref{eq:prod_rule_toy}).
+These values should satisfy